algorandfoundation/xGov/Proposals/xgov-118.md

 ## Future Blueprint
   The goal of pressdot is to onboard the next 100,000 users to Algorand.
 In order to do so, there needs to be an uncomplicated place on the internet for people to spend and earn their ALGO, so people can see the technology in action. pressdot will provide this, by improving upon the beta platform and ensuring a seamless user experience.
 Creators will earn more per view and have a wider audience.
 Viewers will be incentivized with every click. pressdot is not developing a social media platform, this is something distinctly different.
 Money will be flowing to exchange ideas, in the first ever WebMarket.

-  To accomplish this goal, pressdot will be utilizing the funds allotted in the following ways.
+  To accomplish this goal, pressdot will be using the funds allotted in the following ways.

 Technology Development (75% - 375,000 ALGO):
  - 375,000 ALGO for 500 hours of work at 750 ALGO per hour